-The Office of University Counsel provides legal assistance on a broad range of employment, benefits and labor law matters that relate to compliance with University policies, as well as state and federal employment laws.
+The Office of General Counsel provides legal assistance on a broad range of employment, benefits and labor law matters that relate to compliance with University policies, as well as state and federal employment laws.
 The attorneys are also available to provide training or to lead workshops on the legal issues surronding employment policies and laws.

 Employment Law FAQ